braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 After the SDK is initialized is the best time to log any saved analytics from a notification content extension.
 This can be done by looping through the pending attributes, setting the appropriate custom attribute in Braze, and then clearing the storage for the next time this function is needed.

-1. Loop through the array of pending attribute data
+1. Loop through the array of `pendingAttributes` data
-2. Initialize an encoded UserAttribute object from attribute data
+2. Initialize an encoded `UserAttribute` object from attribute data
 3. Set specific user field based on the User Attribute type (email)
 4. Remove all pending user attributes from storage